Directly elected local authority mayors: Elected county leaders

 Devolution deals had been agreed in principle with Norfolk and Suffolk by the Conservative government which involve directly-elected leaders of each county's council.
 Norfolk County Council voted to accept the deal.
 In May 2024, Suffolk County Council was seeking consultation.
-In September, the new Labour government decided to not proceed with single-authority devolution deals, instead preferring multi-authority deals involving the formation of combined authorities.
+In September, the new Labour government decided to not proceed with single-authority devolution deals, instead preferring multi-authority deals involving the formation of strategic authorities.
 The mayoral agreements for Norfolk and Suffolk agreed by the previous government will therefore not proceed.